tan-yong-sheng/gcp-big-data-project/setup_docs/Part 2b - Data Processing Layer.md

-# Part 2b - Data processing with Cloud SQL in BigQuery
+# Part 2b - Data processing with BigQuery SQL in BigQuery
 Upserting Data from Staging to Fact Table to Avoid Duplicates
 -------------------------------------------------------------